-The clear majority of drugs are small molecules, a testament to their power in the biosciences, though that’s changed with the relatively recent introduction of biologics in medicine.
-Thinking in terms of market for small molecules, it’s worth noting that some care is needed in assessing the small molecule research market.
+The majority of drugs are small molecules, a testament to their power in the biosciences.
+Although that is slowly changing with the relatively recent introduction of biologics in medicine.
+Thinking in terms of market for SMs, it’s worth noting that some care is needed in assessing the research market.

 Over the last couple of decades, the use of small molecules in the biosciences has taken a bit of a back seat due to the rise of protein/antibody based technologies.
 However, producers of small molecules have not been idle.
 Larger and larger panels of SMs are being produced allowing researchers to screen hundreds or thousands of SMs in their assay systems for the ones which give the desired response, as well as large catalogues of SMs with known functionality against specific targets.

-Convincing the research community of the benefits of new products, whether dyes, like DCFH, or kinase inhibitors is not a new problem in the industry, but is a still a problem for any supplier trying to gain a foothold in a niche.
+Convincing the research community of the benefits of new products, whether dyes, like DCFH, or kinase inhibitors is not a new problem in the industry.
+However, it is still a problem for any supplier trying to gain a foothold in a niche.
 In most cases the best bet is being armed with a good amount of comparative data demonstrating the benefits compared to the current industry standard (and if in published literature, all the better) combined with competitive pricing.